A guide to getting involved with SQLAlchemy.

-- A large amount of development discussion occurs on the
+- Some development discussion occurs on the

 #sqlalchemy-develIRC channel on Freenode.
 This channel is only for users that are interested in contributing code, tests, documentation, or other developmental resources, and no support issues will be addressed here.
 IRC-based support is available on the main IRC channel.

 Changes can be shared with core developers using pull requests to either of these services.
 Patch files can also be submitted as attachments to Trac tickets.

 Major release branches are maintained using branches.
 For example, to get at the 0.8 branch, the tag

 Downloadable snapshots of the current default and maintenance branches are available on the download page.

 A critical task for anyone wishing to develop even small features or fixes is to be proficient in running the tests, and in the ideal case, being able to write tests.
 SQLAlchemy has over 3000 tests which span in focus from unit to integration.
 By far the largest scope of development work, both on the existing codebase as well as when any new feature or fix is being implemented, is in writing complete tests.
 The tests for a particular change or feature are generally five to ten times as many lines of code as the code for the actual behavior.
 They also can be much more difficult to write than the actual feature, often requiring a wide variety of difficult-to-anticipate variants on the target behavior, injection of behavior for testing purposes, interception of generated SQL, events, or elements of DBAPI messaging.